Garou: Mark of the Wolves: Development

 Multiple changes to Garou: Mark of the Wolves were made to show a bigger difference from previous games, due to most characters being new.
 The King of Fighters is commonly associated with Kyo Kusanagi and Iori Yagami from the series with the same name, rather than Fatal Fury characters.
-As a result, the new tournament was dubbed "Maximum Mayhem King of Fighters" to give a new tension to associate the new characters by giving the city of Southtown more emphasis to the narrative.
-The event planner was Kim Ken, who was in charge of test locations of Garou: Mark of the Wolves.
-They ended on November 3, 1999 and feedback resulted in adjustments to the game.
-The staff found developing the game challenging in regards to how they handled their respective parts while working together.
+As a result, the new tournament was dubbed "Maximum Mayhem King of Fighters" to give a new tension to associate the new characters by giving the city of Southtown more emphasis in the narrative.
+The event planner was Kim Ken, who was in charge of the test locations of Garou: Mark of the Wolves.
+They ended on November 3, 1999, and feedback resulted in adjustments to the game.
+The staff found developing the game challenging regarding how they handled their respective parts while working together.
 Dan was a subprogrammer in charge of enemy AIs as well as Rock, Don Juan, Hotaru, Hokutomaru, and Grant.
 Rock Howard's Deadly Rave move was originally hard to do during location tests.
 Despite being a sequel to Real Bout Fatal Fury, staff member M Hirano regarded Garou as a completely new series due to the usage of new characters.
-The backgrounds were made in order to look as Neo Geo fitting as possible.
+The backgrounds were made to look as Neo Geo fitting as possible.
 "TASHIBOO" is famous for being the effects craftsman of the Garou team, who had been creating those effects for five years.
 When he was a rookie, he created the Power Wave in Real Bout Fatal Fury for the lead Terry Bogard.
 Oda was impressed by TASHIBOO's work and hired him to do the effects for Garou.
 The handicap system, which was met with mixed reviews during the location test at Neo Geo Land, was kept.
 In response to rumors that Geese Howard was a hidden character, the SNK staff denied it.
 While the SNK team created the cast together, Oda was in charge of the final call, with artist Tonko making the main illustrations for each character's profile.